Fresh herbs are always used in Persian cooking, especially in this Persian Salmon Stew with Cilantro and Tamarind, known as Ghalieh Mahi.

 You are probably seeing a lot of green on the world-wide-web this time of year.
-And frankly, it’s not just for that silly Shamrock Day where everyone is Irish once a year.
+And frankly, it’s not just for St. Patrick’s Day where everyone is Irish once a year.
 There is actually another holiday that was green before St. Patty’s Day: It’s the Persian New Year, or Noruz, the first day of Spring.
 This year it lands on March 20th.

-I have already given you all a history lesson of this beautiful celebration (you can read it here) that dates back thousands of years.
+I have already given you all a history lesson of this beautiful celebration (you can read about noruz here) that dates back thousands of years.
 No, this post is something different.

 To celebrate the rebirth of nature, the beginning of spring, Persians love to cook with anything green.
 And this typically means fresh herbs.

 About herbs in Persian cuisine

 Persian cuisine is not heavily spiced or spicy, but it is incredibly flavorful and delicious.
 And herbs play a staring role in many Persian dishes.
 In fact, one Persian dish could have as many as 5 different herbs in it.